calimarkus/JDStatusBarNotification/README.md

 # JDStatusBarNotification

 Show messages on top of the status bar.
-Customizable colors, font and animation. iOS 7 ready.
+Customizable colors, font and animation.
+Supports progress display and can show an activity indicator. iOS 7 ready. iOS6 support.

 ![Animation](gfx/animation.gif "Animation")